Skip to main content

 The ADA’s focus on preventing discrimination based on disability is particularly salient here.
 Many endocrine and metabolic conditions, such as Type 2 diabetes, polycystic ovary syndrome (PCOS), or thyroid disorders, are legally considered disabilities.
 A wellness program that penalizes an individual for having an HbA1c level associated with pre-diabetes could be seen as discriminating on the basis of a perceived disability.

-The ADA’s requirement for a or alternative standard is the legal mechanism that attempts to account for this biological reality.
+The ADA’s requirement for a reasonable accommodation or alternative standard is the legal mechanism that attempts to account for this biological reality.
 It forces the program to acknowledge that an individual’s biomarkers are the result of a complex system, not simply a matter of willpower.
 This legal protection is a crucial bridge between the raw data of a lab report and the lived experience of an individual managing a complex health condition.

 References